 Come and explore the swirling, whirling ways of water, discover the bones beneath your muscles and learn how much fun learning can be!

-A one-stop shopping for things to see and do in the Providence area.
-Before your trip, check out our Web site www.pwcvb.com for affordable getaway packages and listings of hotels, restaurants, attractions and more.
-Once you’re here, stop by our Visitor’s Center, conveniently located in the heart of downtown at Rhode Island Convention Center for suggestions on where to eat, shop, dine and have fun.
+A one-stop-shop for things to see and do in the Providence area.
+Before your trip, check out our Web site www.pwcvb.com for affordable getaway packages and listings of hotels, restaurants, attractions, and more.
+Once you’re here, stop by our Visitor’s Center, conveniently located in the heart of downtown at Rhode Island Convention Center for suggestions on where to eat, shop, dine, and have fun.

 Foxpoint Marina, Providence RI offers boat slip rentals, unlimited wireless, electricity & water, shower facilities, Sleep-A-Float location, combination gate security.